SHORE FISHING FOR CONGER EELS

 The first run for freedom can literally pull you off your feet if your not totally committed in your approach to battling a big Eel

-There are arguments for and against playing big Eels(giving them line), my schooling by my mentor Martin Larkin, the current UK shore Conger record holder
+There are arguments for and against playing big Eels(giving them line), my schooling by my good friend and fishing companion Martin Larkin, the current UK shore Conger record holder

 Martin has taught me never to give line, in fact my biggest Conger Eel of just over 30 pounds took line off a fully locked up Diawa Saltist reel, NUTS!!